-to a Western Basin-And One of Them Adds Arizona

-to the Nation's List of Producing States
+to a Western Basin-And One of Them Adds Arizona to the Nation's List of Producing States formation.

 The most encouraging factor in tests made during the early stages of completing the well was the absence of water from the crude oil.
-Initial tests on previous unsuccessful wildcats in the area all flowed considerable amounts of water from the Paradox formation.

-Only the month before, Shell's East Boundary Butte No. 2, also in the Paradox Basin, had opened up the first gas production in Arizona.
-During initial production tests through a 3%-inch choke, the well flowed 2,200,000 cubic feet of gas and 11 barrels of oil per day.
+Initial tests on previous unsuccessful wildcats in the area all flowed considerable amounts of water from the Paradox first gas production in Arizona.
+During initial production tests through a 3/8-inch choke, the well flowed 2,200,000 cubic feet of gas and 11 barrels of oil per day.
 Due to the absence of pipe lines or storage facilities in the area, the gas well has been shut in.